supertokens/docs/nodejs/docs/emailpassword/override/apis.md

     *
     * @method: POST
     *
-    * @params: set it to undefined to dsiable the API.
+    * @params: set it to undefined to disable the API.
     *          formFields will have the new updated password
     *          token is the password reset token
-    *          options will contain the functions related to the recipe,
-    *          recipeId, a request object, a response object, a next
-    *          function, the config provided by the user when calling the init function of this recipe
-    *          and a boolean stating whether the function is being called in a serverless enviroment.
-    *          See APIOptions below
+    *          options: see APIOptions below
     *
-    * @returns: Promise
-    *           {
-    *               status: "OK"
-    *           }: on successfully verifying reset token and updating user's password
+    * @returns: "OK": on successfully verifying reset token and updating user's password
-    *           {
-    *               status: "RESET_PASSWORD_INVALID_TOKEN_ERROR"
-    *           }: if password reset token is invalid */
+    *           "RESET_PASSWORD_INVALID_TOKEN_ERROR": if password reset token is invalid */
     passwordResetPOST:
         | undefined